AP sources: Browns QB Deshaun Watson suspended for 6 games

 Watson can continue to practice and play in exhibition games before his suspension begins the first week of the regular season.
 He would be eligible to return on Oct.
 23 when the Browns play at Baltimore.

-After learning the ruling was imminent, the NFL Players Association issued a joint statement with Watson on Sunday night, saying they will not appeal Robinson’s ruling and urged the league to follow suit.
+After learning the ruling was imminent, the NFLPA issued a joint statement with Watson on Sunday night, saying they will not appeal Robinson’s ruling and urged the league to follow suit.

 “Every player, owner, business partner and stakeholder deserves to know that our process is legitimate and will not be tarnished based on the whims of the League office” the union said in a statement.